paxdotdev/pax/lab-journal-zb.md

 No, don't push for other component instances found during

-Possible tool: a parameter passed to ComponentInstance to signal whether it is managed by `for`, alongside a `dyn RenderNode` method that the engine can call to push / pop (at properties-compute-recursion time.)
+Possible tool: a parameter passed to ComponentInstance to signal whether it is managed by `for`, alongside a `dyn InstanceNode` method that the engine can call to push / pop (at properties-compute-recursion time.)
 This gives us the ability to special-case `for`-managed ComponentInstances, to explicitly push to the properties stack, while ignoring components like Stacker